Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Background

 It involves a linear weighted sum over $p$ lagged values of the time series with a constant intercept term $c$ (usually related to the long-term mean or "drift" of the time series) and a random forecasting error $\epsilon_t$ added to the forecast.
 The random noise $\epsilon_t$ is assumed to be homoscedastic and drawn from a normal distribution.
 Similarly, an MA($q$) model is expressed by a linear weighted sum of $q$ lagged forecast errors, again with a constant term $c$ and a random error $\epsilon_t$

 Equations \ref{areqn} and \ref{maeqn} together represent an ARMA process:

 An ARMA process fundamentally assumes the time series data to be stationary.
 A time series is defined to be stationary if its statistical properties, such as mean, variance and autocorrelation, remain constant over time.
-The Integrated (I) component of ARIMA models is an added utility to deal with non-stationary time series using finite differencing.
+The Integrated (I) component of ARIMA models is an additional tool for dealing with non-stationary time series using finite differencing.
 Its associated order $d$ is the number of times the raw observations are differenced to render the series stationary.
 After fitting the differenced time series to an ARMA process, the forecast values $\hat{y}_t$ are integrated back to recover the original sequence trend.

 To facilitate a compact representation of the general ARIMA$(p,d,q)$ equation, the Backshift (or Lag) operator $\mathcal{B}$, with the action of shifting a quantity back by one time-step, is introduced: